erigontech/erigon/docs/programmers_guide/header_download.md

 ### Working chain segements
 The anchors, the tips, and the tip limiter describe a collection of chain segements.
 We will this collection "working chain segments" for the future reference in the description of the algorithms.

+## Principles and invariants

+### When a new anchor can be created

+A new chain segment can only be introduced in the following 3 ways and according to specified conditions:
+1. Hard-coded anchors
+2. Anchors recovered from the files during the restrt after an interruption, a crash, or a powerdown
+3. Block announced by a peer, or a block header received from a peer, if the Proof Of Work is valid, and if the timestamp of such block or block header is withing a configured range from the current time measured locally.
+In other words, with a timestamp not too far in the past and not too far in the future.

+The condition on the block header timestamp in the point (3) is required to prevent a potential malicious peer from being able to reuse the same pre-generated fake chain segements again and again over a long period of time.
+The tips of such pre-generated fake chain segments would need large cumulative difficulty to be able to force genuine tips from the tip limiter.
+But even if they are generated at a cost of significant work (to pass Proof Of Work verification), they will only be useful for a limited period of time.
+According to the limitation in the point (3), we will refuse to create a new anchor and therefore ignore any of its ancestral headers (see the next principle below).

+### When a chain segment can be processed

+A chain segment constructed from a message received from a peer, can only be appended to an existing anchor of some "working chain segment.
+In other words, we would only allow appending new ancestral chain segements to existing children (or "progeny").
+Part of the new chain segment that ends up "above" the attachment point is discarded, as shown on the diagram below.
+If there is no anchor to which any header in the new segment can be appended, the entire new chain segment is discarded.